 Uncirculated Polymer Decimal Banknotes Including First and Last Prefix

 Australia has been at the forefront of the development of polymer banknotes ever since it was first invented by CSIRO in the 1970s.
 Check the articles in our blog archive to see the news and research that we've written in this area in the past.
+We also regularly handle the test notes that were used in the Turbula by CSIRO staff to test print quality and the different security devices we take for granted.
+We also regularly handle the rare, exclusive and historic polymer specimen notes that were issued when each new denomination was released.

 Now that the 1st Generation note series is complete and Australia's NGB notes are in circulation, it is possible for collectors to build a complete set of the first series of Australian polymer notes.
 We believe this will keep this area alive for collectors for the next few years.
+Some collectors like to get one of each note from a particular year; others like to get a complete set of one of each different variety of denomination ever issued, while others collectors aim to get the whole lot.

 We sell many first and last prefix notes to clients well before they're listed on our website, if you're chasing a particular note please use the Contact Us button to get in touch and we'll notify you when one becomes available.